autopi-io/documentation/docs/getting_started/autopi_canfd_pro/user_guide.md

 ![Advanced settings for Disk Housekeeper](/img/getting_started/autopi_canfd_pro/user_guide/disk_housekeeper.png)

 Settings for disk housekeeper:
-* **Critical use limit**: this setting allows you to set an event based on critical use limit (user customizable).
+* **Critical use limit** - this setting allows you to set an event based on critical use limit (user customizable).
 Disk usage percentage that is considered critical and which causes an event to be triggered.
-* **Enabled**: this settings allows you to enable Disk Housekeeper, that prevents your disk from running full with old files.
+* **Enabled** - this settings allows you to enable Disk Housekeeper, that prevents your disk from running full with old files.
 By clicking on True, you enable automatic disk cleanup to prevent the disk from running full.
 The oldest files will be deleted first.
-* **Use limit**: disk usage percentage which is the limit for when file deletion should begin.
+* **Use limit** - disk usage percentage which is the limit for when file deletion should begin.
 This means that when this limit is hit or exceeded, the housekeeper starts to clean up and then it cleans up until it reaches 85% (to reach the Use Target - customizable in the setting below).
 And in order for you to not loose data, it takes always the oldest files first.
-* **Use target**: disk usage percentage which is the target to reach when deleting files.
+* **Use target** - disk usage percentage which is the target to reach when deleting files.
-* **Worker delay**: represents delay after startup of the device before performing the first check for files to cleanup.
+* **Worker delay** - represents delay after startup of the device before performing the first check for files to cleanup.
 This simply means that after device is woken up, it does all the neccesary functions first and Disk housekeeper is delayed by default by 60 seconds to give device enough time to postpone to a little later, the better for the performance and start up time.
-* **Worker interval**: represent time period between each check for files to cleanup.
+* **Worker interval** - represent time period between each check for files to cleanup.

 Every time the Disk Housekeeper deletes anything, it triggers an event that could be seen in the events section.
 This should help users to understand a little better what is happening on a device.
 We have 2 events:
 * `system/disk_housekeeper/ordinary_purge` - this event is triggered when it reaches ordinary limits (customizable in the advanced settings).